While exploring the North Coast of Oman, don't miss the Bimmah Sinkhole.

 The Omanis have set up a park around the Bimmah Sinkhole with palm trees and picnic tables.
 As you can see, the path to the hole is accessible to everyone.

-There is one sign with the short explanation I gave you earlier in this article but not much else.
+There is one sign with the short explanation I gave you earlier in this article, about the legend vs the geology.

 Looking from the staircase side, you can see the Sea behind.